 |Format (1st edition):||Not Set|

 |Notes (this edition)?:||The following information was taken from the original web listing of this artwork.
 Often written by non-experts, there may be inaccuracies:|

-Offered for sale is a wonderful, pencil signed (and thus lifetime impression), woodblock by Toshi Yoshida (1911-1995), titled Two Lanterns.
-According to the Yoshida Hanga catalogue, the blocks were self-cut by Toshi himself.
-In the left margin, embossed in Japanese is the date 1963.
-It is from Toshi Yoshida's "white-line" garden print series, in which Toshi used a white outline rather than the traditional black outline.
+Offered for sale is a wonderful, pencil signed (and thus lifetime impression), woodblock by Toshi Yoshida (1911-1995), titled White Wall.
+In the left margin, embossed in Japanese is the date 1963, along with an embossed jikoku seal, indicating that the blocks were carved by Toshi himself.
+It depicts a garden at the Moss Temple and is from the "white-line" garden print series, in which Toshi used a white outline rather than the traditional black outline.
 According to Eugene M. Skibbe in his seminal book Yoshida Toshi: Nature, Art and Peace, in this series of prints Toshi incorporated ideas from his earlier abstract oil painting and prints into otherwise traditional material.
 Toshi Yoshida is the eldest son of Hiroshi Yoshida, one of the preeminent shin hanga school masters, and in the last few years since his death, has finally been achieving the recognition that bypassed him during his lifetime.

 |Artist Bio:||Toshi Yoshida was the eldest son of Hiroshi Yoshida.|

 Like his father he undertook extensive travels all over the world.
 His trips took him to the U.S.A., Canada, India,